Appliances · Resale guide

 Common Scams to Watch For (India 2026)

-Water Damage Masked.
-Look for any signs of rust inside the filter compartment, around the base, or on the power cord entry point.
-This could indicate the unit was exposed to water (e.g., floor flooding during monsoon).
-Water damage can cause long-term corrosion and intermittent electrical failures, which are expensive to fix.
+Water Damage Concealment.
+Check for rust or corrosion near the base, inside the filter compartment, or on the power cord connection point.
+This indicates the unit might have been exposed to water (e.g., floor flooding), which can lead to long-term electrical issues.

 Seller’s Guide — How to Maximize Your Dyson Air Purifier Resale

-- Working Condition Video: A 30-second video showing the unit powering on, cycling through fan speeds, and oscillating smoothly builds instant buyer trust.
+Working Condition Video.
+Record a short (30-60 second) video showing the unit powering on, cycling through fan speeds, and the display showing active air quality readings.
+This builds instant buyer trust.

 Final Verdict — Should You Buy or Sell in 2026?